rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 To address the sizing constraint, the attribute `maximumCap` was introduced.
 This will limit the optimized capacity, even if this results in higher energy supply costs.

+A cost constraint is for now disregarded, as always the cheapest supply solution is identified.
+Limiting the overall NPC would only result in infeasible solutions and a termination of the MVS.
+Cost constraints considering specific technologies can be covered by adapting the `maximumCap`.

 :ToDo:

-It was decided at the beginning of the project that the operating reserve constraint will be developed in cooperation with the end-users.
+It was decided at the beginning of the project that the operating reserve constraint may be developed in cooperation with the end-users.
+This constraint would still need to be defined with the stakeholders.

-A cost constraint is for now disregarded.
-As always the cheapest supply solution is identified, limiting the overall NPC would only result in infeasible solutions and a termination of the MVS.
-Cost constraints considering specific technologies can be covered by adapting the `maximumCap`.

 Non-Functional Requirements
 ---------------------------